Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Every button, tile, and card layout, along with their interaction states, used in both the mobile and desktop designs.
 This sticker sheet makes modifying and personalizing the ComBoard hassle-free, allowing me to continuously provide the student with a tool that best suits her needs as she is able to communicate them to me over time.

-Seeing her gain confidence with ComBoard, increasing speed and words per session.
+Seeing Ellie gain confidence with ComBoard, increasing speed and words per session.

 Being able to hold my phone or her tablet with ComBoard prototype open, without blocking her face, easily and in any location with just one click.

 Seeing gains in interpretation accuracy.
-(Fall of 2024, Ellie rated my interpretation 3/5 and expressed the need for both of us to practice more with the board.
-By Spring 2025, she rated my interpretation 5/5 and routinely selected ComBoard as her preferred solution.)
+Fall 2024, Ellie rated my interpretation 3/5 and suggested we need more practice.
+By Spring 2025, her rating rose to 5/5 with ComBoard as her preferred solution.

 Mobile Layout & Text Field

-The current design is tailored to one individual, but the product has potential to scale for many people with similar mobility limitations.
-I plan on designing several more "presets" and working with other developers to find the best way to put power in the hands of users to personalize the layout and function to fit their unique needs.
+Designing several more "presets" and work with other developers to find the best way to put power in the hands of users to personalize the layout and function to fit their unique needs.

 Robust Personalization